-Until we know more, we'll simply have to speculate about the improvements Bethesda might be planning.
-Will it be a bigger world?
+Will TES6 have a bigger world than Skyrim?
 Probably.
 Will it have swords and sorcery in it?
 Almost certainly.
 We'd like more than that, though, as ever.
 Here's what we want from The Elder Scrolls 6.

 Better faces and conversations

-Bethesda Studios makes remarkable, atmospheric open worlds, but the NPCs who inhabit them look like they have come from a different era.
-They tend to suffer from stiff posture, stilted animations and faces that can’t emote very much.
+A few years ago, Chris went on a search for the ugliest Oblivion NPCs, a concept that should make sense to anyone who's played a Bethesda game.
+The studio makes remarkable open worlds, but the NPCs who inhabit them tend to look like they've come from a different era, with stiff posture, stilted animations, and unemotive faces.
 That's fine for cool robo-companion Nick Valentine in Fallout 4.
-For humans we'd like to see huge improvements.
+For humans in The Elder Scrolls 6 we'd like to see improvements.

 More varied, hand-crafted dungeons

 Skyrim's towns each had a separate sense of identity.
 Riften was grubby and a little sordid, Markath looked like a sweet piece of concept art made real.
 However compared to The Witcher 3's Novigrad, or even the Imperial City in Oblivion, the cities felt like limited settlements—a shop or two, a few residential buildings and a central hall.
-It would be fascinating to see what Bethesda Studios can do with a proper town with distinct districts and a sense of daily working life.
+It would be fascinating to see what Bethesda can do with a proper town with distinct districts and a sense of daily working life.

 Oblivion and Skyrim both had spellcasting, but Oblivion let players become real magic users through spell-crafting, a feature that didn't make it into Skyrim.
 By using an altar and combining various spell effects they'd learned, players could design their own custom spells, including range, duration, and effects.
-With crafting becoming such a big part of so many games, including Bethesda's RPGs, I'd love to see a return of spell-crafting.
+With crafting becoming such a big part of so many games, including Bethesda's RPGs, it'd be cool to see a return of spell-crafting.
 It would be optional, of course, since there will be plenty of pre-existing spells to learn, but for those who really want to dabble in magic there's nothing better than a little DIY.

-A polished third-person view
+A good third-person view

 You'll be meeting NPCs from all over the land, so why not invite some to live and work in your town?
 You could raise livestock and grow crops, build your own house, staff your own city watch, attract vendors, build a pub, stables, maybe even form your own guild, and become mayor of a growing community.
 We always want to establish a home (or several) in Elder Scrolls games, so establishing an entire town feels like a logical extension.

 UI designed for PC, please

-This one almost goes without saying, but it's worth mentioning that the mod scenes for The Elder Scrolls and fallout games are astonishing.
+This one almost goes without saying, but it's worth mentioning that the mod scenes for The Elder Scrolls and Fallout games are astonishing.
 The mod scene is the reason we got a proper PC UI for Skyrim in the first place.
 We've seen modders transpose old Elder Scrolls games into more current engines.
 We've seen dramatic visual overhauls, new monsters, quests, and much more.
-Mod support will be essential to the longevity of a new Elder Scrolls game.
-Hopefully we’ll see that in The Elder Scrolls 6.
+Hopefully nothing changes in that respect.